hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.upgrade.md

 composer network upgrade -n <business-network-name> -c <business-network-card>
 ```

-`composer network upgrade` upgrades the {{site.data.conrefs.composer_full}} runtime of the named business network to use a new micro version.
-Before running the `composer network upgrade` command, a new version of the {{site.data.conrefs.composer_full}} runtime must have been installed to a blockchain node by using the `composer runtime install` command.
+`composer network upgrade` upgrades the {{site.data.conrefs.composer_full}} the named business network.
+Before running the `composer network upgrade` command, a new version of the {{site.data.conrefs.composer_full}} business network must have been installed to a blockchain node by using the `composer network install` command.

-*Please Note*: `composer network upgrade` is only suitable for upgrading between micro versions of the {{site.data.conrefs.composer_full}} runtime.
-Micro versions are defined as the third decimal number of a release, for example, in release 0.9.2, the major version is 0, the minor version is 9, and the micro version is 2.

 ### Options